MiragonMx/aurealm_web/content/en/story/bio-aldric/index.md

 From that day on, I lived a lot in the woods and made my living with casual labour, hunting and, to my shame, less socially acceptable pursuits.
 Some of the qualities I was brought up with worked in my favour, others were forgotten.
 Today, I only occasionally stand out among the common folk due to my tall stature of a good six feet and pass as a prowler and ranger.

-Then as now, I am driven by the desire for revenge in quiet moments, but while the youthful Aldric learnt to survive, my travels took me far away, so that even today, despite my deadly dexterity, only dark dreams can bring me closer to my goal.
+Then as now, I am driven by the desire for revenge in quiet moments, but while the youthful <a class="glossary-link" href={{<ref "glossary/people/aldric_von_praven">}} >Aldric</a> learnt to survive, my travels took me far away, so that even today, despite my deadly dexterity, only dark dreams can bring me closer to my goal.

 The loud rumble of a brawl interrupts my writing, so I must now put you off until next time, dear reader.
 If these are my last lines, please burn them, because I don't want it to be said that the last Count of Praven bit the dust in a pub brawl!